Macrometacorp/docs/docs/photoniq/p3/how-p3-works.md

 title: How P3 Works
 ---

 PhotonIQ Performance Proxy (P3) revolutionizes web performance optimization by intercepting and enhancing web requests through a sophisticated, server-side processing environment located at the network edge.
-This innovative approach enables dynamic optimization of web content, from HTML to multimedia, ensuring faster page loads and improved user experience across different devices and networks.
+This innovative approach enables dynamic optimization of web content, ensuring faster page loads and improved user experience across different devices and networks.

-This page explains the intricacies of how P3 processes and optimizes web requests using detailed architecture diagrams and descriptions, providing a clear view of its operational workflow and the technologies that make it an effective tool for modern web optimization.
+This page explains how P3 processes and optimizes web requests using detailed architecture diagrams and descriptions, providing a clear view of its operational workflow and the technologies that make it an effective tool for modern web optimization.

 ## P3 Architecture Overview